radmoore/ProgressBar/README.md

 ProgressBar
 ===========
 A text-based ProgressBar for Java.
-There may be alternatives around, but I was unable to find a text-based progress bar which is able to run in intermediate mode (that is, indicate activity when the progress of the activity is unknown).
+There may be alternatives around, but I was unable to find a text-based progress bar which is able to run in indeterminate mode (that is, indicate activity when the progress of the activity is unknown).

 ###### Features
 * Text-based progress bar written in Java
-* Progressable and intermediate mode
+* Progressable and indeterminate mode
 * Messaging system
 * Width and padding of progress bar customizable
 * Charaters used for indicator customizable (e.g. <code>=</code> instead of <code>|</code>)